GameAnalytics/GA-SDK-GODOT/README.md

 # GA-SDK-GODOT
 GameAnalytics SDK for Godot.

-For Android, iOS and OSX you can also get the SDK via Nativelib like described [here](https://github.com/GameAnalytics/godot-gameanalytics).

 Documentation is located [here](https://gameanalytics.com/docs/item/godot-sdk).

 If you have any issues or feedback regarding the SDK, please contact our friendly support team [here](https://gameanalytics.com/contact).